 Relationship NPS also has several major advantages.
 First, it’s ideal for looking into how your customers view your business over the long term.
 Since you’ll have multiple data points every year, you can track long-term progress and changes to customer sentiment.

 By surveying customers to generate relationship NPS feedback, you’ll also be able to look at changes in sentiment on a granular basis.
 This can be helpful in discovering weak customer relationships for your team to improve and prioritize.

-Finally, relationship NPS data is comparable to benchmarks.
+Finally, relationship survey data is comparable to benchmarks.
 This means you can compare your business’s Net Promoter Score to industry leaders using NPS Benchmarks, giving you a look at how your product, service and customer satisfaction stacks up to the competition.

 The biggest downside of relationship NPS data is the amount of time required to generate it.
 As simple as NPS automation software makes gathering data, you’ll still need to wait for months to see any improvement in your Net Promoter Score and typical customer sentiment.

 We’ve written extensively on how to use relationship NPS data effectively, from timing your NPS surveys properly to assessing your company’s Net Promoter Score against benchmarks.